LDS-Data/lds-church-discipline/README.md

 * Burr Riggs (1811-1860)—17 Mar 1839—Zelph Co-discoverer—[Excommunicated by a conference of the church](https://www.josephsmithpapers.org/person/burr-riggs), for reasons unclear.

 ### Post-Quincy Conference

+* [Gladden Bishop](https://en.wikipedia.org/wiki/Gladden_Bishop) (1809-1864)—11 Mar 1842—Would-be Prophet—[Excommunicated for promulgating his own revelations deemed inconsistent with those of the church](https://www.josephsmithpapers.org/paper-summary/journal-december-1841-december-1842/21).
+His trial was held before the Nauvoo High Council with Joseph Smith presiding.
+When asked to present his revelations, Bishop initially refused, but Joseph Smith invoked his mayoral authority to issue a "warrant" for the revelations which were then obtained.
+Bishop read portions of his revelations aloud and was met with laughter for what the official record termed "the extreme of folly, nonsense, absurdity, falsehood, and bombastic egotism".
+The revelations were then ["condemned" and "committed to the flames" and he was "cut off from the church and given over to the buffetings of Satan untill the day of the Lord Jesus](https://catalog.churchofjesuschrist.org/assets?id=28b53d73-2ba2-418b-8ef7-dafcc935bee3&crate=0&index=140)."

 * [John C. Bennett](https://en.wikipedia.org/wiki/John_C._Bennett) (1804-1867)—11 May 1842—Physician, Assistant President in First Presidency, Nauvoo Mayor, Spiritual Wifery Proponent—[Excommunicated for adultery](https://www.josephsmithpapers.org/person/john-cook-bennett) on account of his practice of "spiritual wifery", a form of free love.
 Soon thereafter he was expelled from the Nauvoo Masonic Lodge, and he and his wife divorced.
 In turn he accused Joseph Smith of attempting to assassinate then-former Governor of Missouri, Lilburn Boggs, and of adulterous relationships under the guise of polygamy.
 Bennett later went on to the join the Strangite faction of Mormonism, from which he was also excommunicated for sexual improprieties.